rostools/cog-flow-intro/index.md

 ### Trunk-Based Development

-In [trunk-based development](https://trunkbaseddevelopment.com), developers frequently integrate their code changes into a shared main branch, the **trunk**, instead of working on long-lived additional branches that will be merged into main less frequently.
+In [trunk-based development](https://trunkbaseddevelopment.com), developers frequently integrate their code changes into a shared main branch, the **trunk**, instead of working on long-lived additional branches that will be merged into main less frequently [@tilburg].
 This workflow focuses on making smaller, self-contained changes which helps reduce complexity, minimise conflicts, and enable faster review processes and integration [@sooni].
 Naturally, this leads to a more continuous integration with frequent merges to the main branch.
 Some smaller teams might even avoid branching altogether and commit directly to the trunk/main branch.

 #### Benefits of Trunk-Based Development